ibismanu/PACSproject_LED/README.md

 this report guides the user through the dataset generation, advances to the con- struction and training of neural networks, and culminates in the reproduction and evaluation of the LED.
-The entire mechanism is tested and evaluated through two case studies: the Van Der Pol oscillator and the Fitzhug-Nagumo model.
+The entire mechanism is tested and evaluated through two case studies: the Van Der Pol oscillator and the Fitzhugh-Nagumo model.

 ## Installation